Convert Gram per Cubic Centimeter to Nanogram per Deciliter (g/cc to ng/dl)

 How do you convert g/cc to ng/dl formula?

-The main formula to convert g/cc to ng/dl is to multiply g/cc value by 1e+11.
+The main formula for the conversion of the g/cc value to ng/dl amount is to multiply the g/cc value by 1e+11.

 There are 1e+11 Nanogram per Deciliter in 1 Gram per Cubic Centimeter.To convert from Gram per Cubic Centimeter to Nanogram per Deciliter, multiply your figure by 1e+11 (or divide by 1e-11).